dbcls/sparqlist/README.md

 (default: 0)

-Server timeout in milliseconds (0 means no timeout).
+API timeout in milliseconds (0 means no timeout).
+Effective for '/api' and '/trace' paths only.

 ## Development